 54 W. Randolph Street,

-The Woods (technically Wood’s Theater) was opened in 1917, and constructed on the site of the Borden Block, an 1880 structure which was the first design by the firm of Adler & Sullivan.
+The Woods Theatre was opened March 11, 1918, and constructed on the site of the Borden Block, an 1880 structure which was the first design by the firm of Adler & Sullivan.
 It was razed in 1916 to make way for the Woods Building.
-The Woods originally featured a mix of legitimate theatre, vaudeville, and films.
+The Woods Theatre originally featured a mix of legitimate theatre, vaudeville, and films.

-By the around 1960, the Woods was part of the Essaness chain, and remained so almost for the rest of its years in operation.
+By the around 1960, the Woods Theatre was part of the Essaness chain, and remained so almost for the rest of its years in operation.

-By the 70s, the Loop was no longer drawing the the crowds of theater patrons and nightlife seekers it had been for decades, and like its neighbors, the Roosevelt and United Artists Theaters, the Woods began to decline, both in its appearance and in the films which it played on screen, showing mostly action and horror films.
+By the 1970’s, the Loop was no longer drawing the the crowds of theatre patrons and nightlife seekers it had been for decades, and like its neighbors, the Roosevelt Theatre and United Artists Theatre, the Woods Theatre began to decline, both in its appearance and in the films which it played on screen, showing mostly action and horror films.

-When Cineplex Odeon bought the Woods in the mid 80s, it attempted to clean it up, and began showing first-run fare there for the first time in many years.
-Unfortunately, it was too late for the Woods.
+When Cineplex Odeon bought the Woods Theatre in the mid-1980’s, it attempted to clean it up, and began showing first-run fare there for the first time in many years.
+Unfortunately, it was too late for the Woods Theatre.
 It closed in January of 1989, and the last films on the marquee were “I’m Gonna Get You Sucka” and “Hellraiser II”.

-Although the idea of converting the Woods into a concert venue in the mold of the Chicago Theater was toyed with after it closed, nothing came to fruition and the Woods was razed in 1990, with plans to build a large office tower on the site (which never happened).
-It wasn’t until almost a decade later that the property finally became developed after many failed prospects, and today is part of the site of the new Goodman Theater (which replaced its original home next to the Art Institute), along with the facades of the razed former Harris and Selwyn Theaters, further down Dearborn Street.
+Although the idea of converting the Woods Theatre into a concert venue in the mold of the Chicago Theatre was toyed with after it closed, nothing came to fruition and the Woods Theatre was razed in 1990, with plans to build a large office tower on the site (which never happened).
+It wasn’t until almost a decade later that the property finally became developed after many failed prospects, and today is part of the site of the new Goodman Theatre (which replaced its original home next to the Art Institute), along with the facades of the razed former Harris Theatre and Selwyn Theatre, further down Dearborn Street.

 Just login to your account and subscribe to this theater